Triangulation of refined families: Construction of finite slope subspaces

-We call an admissible open subset $U\subseteq M(S)$ Zariski open if it is the analytification of an Zariski open subset $W$ of $\mathrm{Spec}(S)$.
-We further say that $U$ is scheme-theoretically dense if $W$ is Zariski dense in $\mathrm{Spec}(S)$.
-We call an admissible open subset $U$ of $X$ Zariski open (resp. scheme-theoretically dense) if it is true after restricting to the pieces of an (hence any) admissible covering of $X$.
-For any $f\in\OO(X)$, we denote by $X_f$ the complement of the vanishing locus of $f$; it is a Zariski open set of $X$.
-Furthermore, $X_f$ is scheme-theoretically dense if and only if $f$ is not a zero divisor on $X$.
+Throughout this section, let $X$, $V_X$ and $\alpha$ be as in \S0.1.
+For any morphism $X'\ra X$ of rigid analytic spaces over $\Q$, we denote by $V_{X'}$ the pullback of $V_X$ on $X'$ which is a locally free coherent $\OO_{X'}$-module of rank $d$ with a continuous $\OO_{X'}$-linear $G_K$-action.
+In the case when $X=M(S)$ is an affinoid space, we denote $V_X$ by $V_S$ instead.
 We have defined finite slope subspaces of $X$ with respect to $(\alpha,V_X)$ in Definition \ref{def:fs-space}.
 The goal of this section is to prove that $X$ has a unique finite slope subspace (which may well be empty).